PRESIDENT

 conceptual oversight to the design

-corporate level multi plant emissions database for a major U.S. cement
+of a corporate level multi plant emissions database for a major U.S.

 - Assisted